Los Angeles Privacy Rights Attorney

 Employers who violate the privacy rights of their workers can be held liable.
 However, employees have a role in privacy protection as well.
 Workers need to take steps to avoid privacy violations and follow company policies.

-If you feel your employer violated your privacy rights and would like to learn more about your rights, please complete the brief Do I Have a Case? questionnaire.
-One of our privacy rights lawyers in Los Angeles would be glad to discuss your situation in more detail during a free consultation.
+If you feel your employer violated your privacy rights, please complete the brief Do I Have a Case? questionnaire.
+One of our privacy rights lawyers would be glad to discuss your situation in more detail during a free consultation.

 In-Person & Virtual Meetings Available